Song-Ming/DSA3101-Group-14/README.md

 3. Explore the possibility of implementing a real-time segmentation model.

+**churn model training:**
+Implementation and optimization of a logistic regression model to predict customer churn.
+- A customer is classified as churned if poutcome = failure & subscribed = no.

 ## Python Libraries and Versions
 The project was built using the following Python libraries: